Distributed non-disclosive validation of predictive models by a modified ROC-GLM: Simulation study

 \subsection{Data generation}

+The aim of the following data generation is to simulate uniformly distributed AUC values between 0.5 and 1.
 (1) The data generation starts with randomly picking $n$ from $\{100, \dots, 2500\}$.
 (2) For each $i \in\{1, \dots, n\}$, the \textit{true} prediction scores are generated from the uniform distribution $\sset_i\sim U[0,1]$.
 Next, (3) the class membership $y_i\in\{0,1\}$ is determined by $y_i = \mathds{1}(\sset_i \geq 0.5)$.
 This results in a perfect AUC of $1$.
 (4) The perfect ordering of the class values with respect to individual scores is broken by flipping labels randomly.
 A set of indexes $\mathcal{I}$ of size $\lfloor \gamma n \rfloor$ is selected for which the corresponding labels are replaced by $y_i \sim \text{Ber}(0.5)$, $\forall i \in \mathcal{I}$.
 The fraction $\gamma$ is sampled from a $U[0.5;1]$ distribution.
 (5) For comparison, the empirical AUC is calculated from the vector of scores $\sset$ and flipped labels $y$.
 (6) The non-disclosing distributed process described in Section~\ref{subsec:gen-princ} is used to calculate the $\AUCdist$ and $\widetilde{ci}_{0.05}$.
 The examined values for the distributed ROC-GLM are described in Section~\ref{subsubsec:results-AUC}.
 The simulation is repeated $10000$ times.

-To demonstrate the effectiveness of the basic non-distributed ROC-GLM AUC estimation, Figure~\ref{fig:auc-emp-distribution} shows the empirical distribution of the empirical as well as ROC-GLM based AUC values depending on the sizes of $n$.
+To demonstrate the effectiveness of the basic non-distributed ROC-GLM AUC estimation, Figure~\ref{fig:auc-emp-distribution} shows the empirical distribution of the empirical as well as ROC-GLM-based AUC values depending on the sizes of $n$.
 The distribution of the empirical AUC values is close to the uniform distribution over the range of 0.5 to 1.
-The behavior of the distribution at the borders can be explained as follows: To obtain an AUC value of one, it is necessary to keep all original class labels $y$.
+The behaviour of the distribution at the borders can be explained as follows: To obtain an AUC value of one, it is necessary to keep all original class labels $y$.
 However, this happens rarely, due to the randomized assignment of the observations chosen in $\mathcal{I}$.
 The same applies to AUC values close to $0.5$.
 An AUC value of 0.5 appears if the class labels are completely randomized.
 This is also a rare event.